MacareuxDigital/concretecms-backup-shell/README.md

 # Version History

+## 3.3.1 (Nov 9, 2021)

+- Added -h option to tar command so that it can compress files under symbolic links

 ## 3.3.0 (Aug 9, 2021)

 - Add `MYSQL_PORT` config parameter to be able to set mysql port number of mysqldump